kus/cs2-modded-server/README.md

 And check the ports cs2 is using on your OS i.e. on Ubuntu `sudo lsof -i -P -n | head -n 1; sudo lsof -i -P -n | grep cs2`.

 ## Manually updating Metamod:Source and CounterStrikeSharp

+If you are on a unix based system, you can run `scripts/check-updates.sh` which will check the current versions of each plugin installed in this repo vs what the latest is, this makes it easier than going through each one manually.

 Go to the Releases page for [Metamod:Source](http://www.sourcemm.net/downloads.php?branch=master) and [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) and download the latest.
 You need to merge the `addons` folder from the zips into the `/game/csgo/addons` of this repo.
 This is easy to do with unix based systems with rsync: